World Ranger Day takes place on the 31st July.

 World Ranger Day is an International Ranger Foundation initiative promoted with The Thin Green Line Foundation.

-The IRF's mission is “to develop, advance and promote throughout the world community, the Ranger profession and its critical role in conservation of natural and cultural resources.”
-You can read its objectives here.
+The IRF's mission is βto develop, advance and promote throughout the world community, the Ranger profession and its critical role in conservation of natural and cultural resources.β You can read its objectives here.
 They have 160 member organisations across 7 regions of the world.

+The theme in 2025 is Rangers, Powering Transformative Conservation which is based on the 2022 UN Convention on Biological Diversity (COP15), where world leaders and decision makers agreed on a Global Biodiversity Framework.
 Target 3 outlined a requirement that at least 30% of the planet is effectively conserved and managed by 2030, which is where 30 x 30 comes from.

 So what is being done around the world?
 What are Rangers involved with?
 On World Ranger Day when you start to look at what Rangers are doing, there’s far more than one originally thinks and the 31st July is a very good opportunity to tell people about that, and how they can get involved and help.
+Please join in on social media!

 The World Land Trust supports conservation projects around the world and it couldn't do that without the incredible rangers who work on the projects.
 The rangers have shared their stories and work with the Trust.
 Why not support Keepers of the Wild and the rangers?

-The Trust has 27 anti-poaching teams, in partnership with the Kenya Wildlife Service, and including a Canine Unit.
+The Trust has 26 anti-poaching teams, in partnership with the Kenya Wildlife Service, and including a Canine Unit.
 They are trained and equipped to deal with illegal activities.
 They also have a Water for Wildlife Project.

 In Australia...